milesdwilliams15/Teaching/DPR 101/Notes/09_modifying_data_lables_and_notes_pt1.md

     ## 10  1819 v2x_polyarchy -0.932
     ## # ℹ 611 more rows

-As you can see above, I used `pivot_longer()` to reshape my dataset.
+As you can see above, I used `pivot_longer()` to reshape the dataset.
+In the process of doing this, I made it *un*tidy.
+As a general rule of thumb, we like tidy data, which, if you remember, has three
-Specifically, I made it *un*tidy.
-As a general rule of thumb, we like tidy data, which, if you remember, has three characteristics:
+characteristics:

 1. Each row is an observation.
 2. Each column is a variable.